-Loowatt’s target goals are to provide scaling household sanitation services that are locally managed, and to ultimately meet the sanitation needs of growing urban communities.
+Loowatt’s target goals are to provide household and community sanitation services that are locally managed and then to scale production to ultimately meet the sanitation needs of growing urban communities.
 Loowatt aims to serve over 1 million people in under-served communities by 2022, in addition to over 5 million people annually throughout the EU.

 The toilet has been tested by the manufacturer and users.Interview with designer